 Don’t Forget Me – Megan Hilty – Top 10 Contender

-Although Katherine McPhee introduced the song, I’ve chosen Megan Hilty’s version because I loved her as Ivy, the role she played in “Smash”.
-At the end of season one, the show is in previews in Boston, there’s a new Marilyn (McPhee) after the original Marilyn (Uma Thurman) pulls out of the show.
-Writing partners Julia and Tom (Debra Messing and Christian Borle) have only a few hours to come up with a new song for the show’s finale, and boy, do they deliver!
-Don’t Forget Me is not only Marilyn’s plea to be remembered, but also a request to lend a hand to those who need it.
+Although Katherine McPhee introduced the song, I chose Megan Hilty’s version because I loved her as Ivy, the role she played in “Smash”.
+At the end of season one, the show is in previews in Boston; there’s a new Marilyn (McPhee) after the original Marilyn (Uma Thurman) pulls out of the show.
+Writing partners Julia and Tom (Debra Messing and Christian Borle) have only a few hours to develop a new song for the show’s finale, and boy, do they deliver!
+Don’t Forget Me is not only Marilyn’s plea to be remembered but also a request to lend a hand to those who need it.
 Through the lyrics, she reminds us that there are people who simply can’t do it on their own.
-Those special people need help and protection and from the ones who have strength.
+Those special people need help and protection from the ones who have strength.

 Although looking out for the needy is not a new message, it was nice to be reminded of one of the missions we all should have in life.
-We all need to protect and take care of those in need without any judgment.
-It is our duty to guard and protect their humanity.
+We all need to protect and care for those in need without judgment.
+We must guard and preserve their humanity.

 Song Title: Don’t Forget Me – 2012 Artist: Megan Hilty Genre: Soundtrack Composer: Marc Shaiman Lyricists: Marc Shaiman and Scott Wittman Album: Don’t Forget Me (SMASH Cast Version)

 Favourite Lyrics: There are some in this world who have strength on their own / Never broken or in need of repair / But there are some born to shine who can’t do it alone / So protect them and take special care / Take care.